Minibus driver remanded for aiding bombings at East Ruimveldt Police Outpost, GPL substation - Guyana Chronicle

 Jones stressed the seriousness of the charges, noting the potential threat to public safety and national security.

-Chief Magistrate McGusty denied bail and remanded Carmicheal until June 18, 2025.
+Chief Magistrate McGusty denied Carmicheal bail and remanded Carmicheal until June 18, 2025.

+“He may be safer within the arms and protection of the law,” the Chief Magistrate said.

 Police have since issued wanted bulletins for three other suspects linked to the attacks.
 While their nationalities have not been officially confirmed, Head of the Corporate Communications Unit, Mark Ramotar, stated that the suspects are believed to be Spanish-speaking.